Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

-On of the hardest things for any relationship is determining when and why to have sex.
+One of the hardest things for any relationship is determining when and why to have sex.
 Once you've been in a relationship for a while, you're not always in the mood, like in the early days of a relationship.
 And there hardly seems time, after you've been together.
 There are bills to pay and arguments to resolve and myriad other excuses that ruin intimate moments in relationships.
 Being in a long-term relationship can spell disaster for physical intimacy.

-To make intimacy easier, think of anytime as a good time for a little fun.
+To make intimacy easier, think of any time as a good time for a little fun.
 In the morning before the kids wake up, and before you jump out of bed.
 In the shower.
 A quickie at lunch.
 Before the kids get home from school.
 After the kids have gone to bed.
 There is plenty of time to be intimate with your partner.
 Stop making excuses and start looking for reasons to get up close and personal with the person you love most.

 The bigger question is often why?
 Why should we?
 What's in it for me?
 There are lots of reasons to enjoy intimate relations with your partner.
 Usually, after you've had sex, you are really glad you did.
 The most difficult obstacle to overcome usually involves the mind.
 Mentally, you just don't feel like it.
 You don't feel like getting in the mood.
 You don't feel like getting your spouse in the mood.
-It's easier to watch T.V. and fall asleep.
+It's easier to watch TV and fall asleep.
 With just a small investment of time, and a mental switch, you can enjoy the following benefits of having sex with your spouse.

 Proven Health Benefits of Intimacy

-1. Having Sex is Good for Your Health
+1. Having Sex Is Good for Your Health

-According to recent studies, sex once a week produces 30% higher levels of hormones that boost the immune system, such as immunoglobulin A (IgA), an infection fighting antibody that helps fight infection and illness.
+According to recent studies, sex once a week produces 30% higher levels of hormones that boost the immune system, such as immunoglobulin A (IgA), an infection-fighting antibody that helps fight infection and illness.
 Besides boosting your immune system, sex is also a natural antihistamine.
 It can help combat hay fever as well as asthma.

 2. Physical Intimacy Helps You Lose Weight